 The privilege of a lifetime is being who you are.

 Fava beans are at the very tail end of their growing season in the Northwest, but what I love about this preserving method is that it works with any shelling bean.
 Blanch them first, then make sure they are completely submerged in the marinating liquid, and they will last in the fridge for ions.

-For another tasty recipe using fava beans, here is one of my favorites!
+For other tasty recipes using fava beans, here a couple more!